VikaAvd/pytest_db_tests/README.md

 - DATABASE: TRN
 - UID: robot
 - PWD: Vika_password123
-- ODBC Driver: The connection string uses 'ODBC Driver 17 for SQL Server' and includes additional parameters:`Encrypt=no;TrustServerCertificate=yes;` for the 18 version
+- ODBC Driver: The connection string uses 'ODBC Driver 17 for SQL Server' and includes additional parameters:`Encrypt=no;TrustServerCertificate=yes;` for the 18 version.
-Note: If your SQL Server uses dynamic ports, update the connection settings in db_connection.py accordingly.
+- Note: If your SQL Server uses dynamic ports, update the connection settings in db_connection.py accordingly.
 Ensure that the port specified matches your SQL Server’s configuration.

 2. **SQL Server User Setup:**